-Over 30 years £31 million of cash is generated based on the current assumptions.
+Over 30 years £23 million of cash is generated based on the current assumptions.
 This demonstrates long term viability although risk is increased as the interest cover covenant is more volatile and major repairs spending has been reduced as well as smoothed.
-The business plan will help frame the rent increase consultation in January and ultimate Board decision.
+The business plan helps frame the rent increase consultation each year and the capacity for new build construction.

-The impact of Covid-19 has been recognised with a bad debt (arrears) assumption much higher than has been incurred in previous years and that many one-off higher costs this current year can be offset against £60k furlough income.
+The impact of Covid-19 has been recognised with a bad debt (arrears) assumption much higher than has been incurred in previous years and that a number of one-off higher costs are offset against £60k furlough income and lower spending on other areas.
 It is too early to assess the long-term impact of new working methods on contractors and to what extent digitisation will be enhanced to provide new or existing services.
-The extra community and tenant support that has been needed this year has been significantly helped with grant funding and current year forecasts for grants are much higher than budgeted for.
+The extra community and tenant support that has been needed has been significantly helped with grant funding.